Reflow-HQ/libs/auth-next/README.md

 #### Advanced options

-You can intercept the sign in process by passing an `onSignIn` callback when creating a `ReflowAuth` instance:
+You can intercept the sign in process by passing an `beforeSignin` callback when creating a `ReflowAuth` instance:

 ```typescript
 import "server-only";